Lebanon has been facing political upheavals in recent years. The question is whether elections can fix and stabilize its politics.

 Lebanon articles on Democracy Chronicles

 News about the struggle for better democracy in Lebanon.
-Lebanon has suffered from the Syrian conflict that prevented passage of a new electoral law and led to the postponement of long awaited national elections.
+Lebanon has suffered from the violent conflict in neighboring Syria.
+Lebanon's precarious power sharing agreements are a potential tinderbox and corruption and mismanagement are the norm.
 Also check out our section on World Democracy or our articles on the Middle East.